Michigan State Spartans football: Big Ten expansion

 Oregon, UCLA, USC, and Washington are set to join the Big Ten beginning with the 2024 season, moving the conference to 18 total teams.
 On October 4, 2023, the Big Ten announced a new scheduling structure beginning with the 2024 season to accommodate the four teams joining the conference.
 The conference had previously announced the elimination of divisions after UCLA and USC had announced their intent to join the conference.

 The scheduling model, named "Flex Protect XVII model", will protect 12 intra-conference matchups each year (protected rivalry games), with MSU playing Michigan each year.
 The conference announced matchups for all teams from 2024 through 2028.

-2025 Big Ten opponents

-In 2025, the Spartans will play four home games and five road games in conference.